Digital-History-Bielefeld/Geographies-of-Power/session_3/[tasks]_part1.md

   ```
 You can read how to do this in the [requests documentation](https://requests.readthedocs.io/en/latest/user/quickstart/#make-a-request).

-e) Check if the request was successful.
+e) You need to check inside your function, if the request (which you do if you will call the get_webpage_data-function) was successful.
 This is important because the website might not exist or the server might be down.
 You can check the status code with the request function `.raise_for_status()`.
 If the status code is not 200, raise an exception with the message "The website is not available.".

 ```python
 response.raise_for_status()